Heapy/catlin/README.md

 **Ambitious and crazy**

-Let's leverage Kotlin coroutines and multiplatform to build UI which can be rendered on server and browser, mobile or even terminal.
+Let's leverage Kotlin coroutines, DSL and multiplatform to build UI which can be rendered on server and browser, mobile or even terminal.

 1. User interface as function of state: `UI = f(STATE)`;
 2. Async and pull-based (Thanks Kotlin Coroutines);